lguzzon-scratchbook/node-fosh/README.md

     push
 * **Control multiple vagrant machines at the same time**

-The essence of the code in a nutshell:
+The essence of the logic in a nutshell:

 ```
 for(dir in selectedDirectories) {